-• How will this data be curated and preserved?

-• How will the costs for data curation and preservation be covered?
+- o How will this data be exploited and/or shared/made accessible for verification and re-use?
+If data cannot be made available, explain why. - o How will this data be curated and preserved? - o How will the costs for data curation and preservation be covered?

 Actions under Horizon 2020 participate in the extended 'Pilot on Open Research Data in Horizon 2020 ('open research data by default'), except if they indicate otherwise ('optout'.).
-Once the action has started (not at application stage) those beneficaries which do not opt-out, will need to create a more detailed Data Management Plan for making their data findable, accessible, interoperable and reusable (FAIR).
+Once the action has started (not at application stage) those beneficaries which do not optout, will need to create a more detailed Data Management Plan for making their data findable, accessible, interoperable and reusable (FAIR).

-You will need an appropriate consortium agreement to manage (amongst other things) the ownership and access to key knowledge (IPR, data etc.).
+▲ You will need an appropriate consortium agreement to manage (amongst other things) the ownership and access to key knowledge (IPR, data etc.).
 Where relevant, these will allow you, collectively and individually, to pursue market opportunities arising from the project's results.

-1 The appropriate structure of the consortium to support exploitation is addressed in section 3.3.
+⚠ The appropriate structure of the consortium to support exploitation is addressed in section 3.3.